SmartRecruiters vs Lever: ATS Platforms Compared (2026)

 Who Owns SmartRecruiters and Lever in 2026?

-Ownership shapes roadmap, and both platforms have new owners that materially affect what you’re buying.
-SAP completed the SmartRecruiters acquisition on September 11, 2025 with terms undisclosed (SAP News, 2025).
-The strategic intent is explicit: SmartRecruiters is replacing SAP SuccessFactors’ legacy recruiting module, and SuccessFactors recruiting customers have a 3-to-5-year migration runway (CIO, 2025/2026).
+SAP owns SmartRecruiters as of September 11, 2025; Employ Inc. has owned Lever since August 2022.
+Corporate ownership shapes roadmap, and both acquisitions materially affect what buyers are committing to.
+SAP completed the SmartRecruiters transaction with terms undisclosed (SAP News, 2025).
+That strategic intent is explicit: SmartRecruiters is replacing SAP SuccessFactors’ legacy recruiting module, and SuccessFactors recruiting customers have a 3-to-5-year migration runway (CIO, 2025/2026).
 About one-third of existing SmartRecruiters customers already use SuccessFactors.
-For any organization running SAP, the decision is no longer whether SmartRecruiters is the best recruiting suite.
-It’s whether you want to absorb the migration effort now or later.
+Any organization running SAP faces a different question: not whether SmartRecruiters is the best recruiting suite, but whether to absorb the migration effort now or later.

 Which ATS Is Best for Your Team?

-• Pick Lever if you’re 100 to 2,000 employees, you don’t run SAP, you want strong CRM and nurture workflows at a lower price point, you value peer-review social proof (4.6/5 on Capterra with 655 reviews vs SmartRecruiters’ 150), you need the Pillar-powered AI Interview Companion, or you’re comfortable with EU AI feature restrictions on the Transcripts and ROI Dashboard features.
+- Pick Lever if you’re 100 to 2,000 employees, you don’t run SAP, you want strong CRM and nurture workflows at a lower price point, you value peer-review social proof (4.6/5 on Capterra with 655 reviews vs SmartRecruiters’ 4.2/5 with 150 reviews), you need the Pillar-powered AI Assessment Companion, or you’re comfortable with EU AI feature restrictions on the Transcripts and ROI Dashboard features.
 Good for mid-market teams that want a focused ATS and CRM without enterprise overhead.

-• Pick neither for sourcing.
+- Pick neither for sourcing.
 If your bottleneck is pipeline quality, not tracking, the SmartRecruiters vs Lever decision is downstream of a larger problem.
-SmartRecruiters and Lever manage candidates who already exist in your system.
+Both platforms manage candidates who already exist in your system.
 Pin generates and qualifies candidates before they get there.

-Budget-wise, plan around $33K/yr for SmartRecruiters and $16K/yr for Lever at median negotiated pricing, add implementation costs, and negotiate against Vendr benchmarks: 25% to 40% off list is achievable on Lever; 15% to 30% off list is typical on SmartRecruiters.
+Budget accordingly.
+Plan around $33K/yr for SmartRecruiters and $16K/yr for Lever at negotiated pricing, factor in implementation costs, and push against Vendr benchmarks: 25% to 40% off list is achievable on Lever; 15% to 30% off list is typical on SmartRecruiters.

 Pin: The Sourcing Layer That Plugs Into Either ATS

 Pin is the best AI sourcing platform to pair with whichever ATS you pick from the SmartRecruiters vs Lever comparison.
 Pin is not an ATS.
 It’s the upstream layer that fills your pipeline with qualified candidates before they hit your tracker.
-The platform accesses a multi-source candidate database of 850M+ profiles aggregated from professional networks, GitHub, Stack Overflow, open-source contributions, patents, publications, and the broader web, with 100% coverage in North America and Europe.
-Pin integrates natively with 120+ ATS platforms, including both SmartRecruiters and Lever, so sourced candidates flow directly into your existing recruiting workflow.
+Access extends to a multi-source candidate database of 850M+ profiles aggregated from professional networks, GitHub, Stack Overflow, open-source contributions, patents, publications, and the broader web, with 100% coverage in North America and Europe.
+Native integrations with 120+ ATS platforms, including both SmartRecruiters and Lever, route sourced candidates directly into your existing recruiting workflow.

-Pin delivers measurable top-of-funnel outcomes that neither SmartRecruiters nor Lever provides natively.
-Four numbers from the 2026 Pin user survey: 14-day average time-to-fill, 5x better outreach response rates across email, LinkedIn, and SMS, an 83% candidate acceptance rate, and 90% less manual sourcing time.
-Pricing starts at $100/mo with a free tier and no credit card required, a fraction of what SmartRecruiters ($33,507/yr median) or Lever ($16,134/yr median) cost, because Pin solves a different problem in the recruiting stack.
+Measurable top-of-funnel outcomes separate Pin from what either ATS provides natively.
+Four numbers from the 2026 Pin user survey: 14-day average time-to-fill, 5x better outreach response rates spanning email, LinkedIn, and SMS, an 83% candidate acceptance rate, and 90% less manual sourcing time.
+At $100/mo with a free tier and no credit card required, Pin costs a fraction of SmartRecruiters ($33,507/yr typical) or Lever ($16,134/yr typical), because it solves a different problem in the recruiting stack.

 “Pin helps me find needle-in-a-haystack candidates with real precision, like filtering by company size during someone’s tenure, so I can zero in on the right operators for a specific stage.”